With HR and single, Kyle Seager passes Jay Buhner for fourth place on Mariners’ all-time hits list

 “You can learn a lot from him,” Servais said in a postgame video call.
 “I think the biggest thing is you’ve got to play.
 You’ve got to show up and you’ve got to be available for the manager of the team to put you in a lineup every day.”

-After seeing Seager get hit twice by pitches on Saturday night, he went to Seager and asked if he wanted Sunday off.
+After seeing Seager get hit twice by pitches Saturday night, he went to Seager and asked if he wanted Sunday off.
 Seager said he’d text Servais on Sunday morning with how he felt.
 Servais got a text with Seager asking for a day at designated hitter.

 “That’s how you get to that level, you’ve got to play through some things,” Servais said.
 “When you’re going good, when you’re going bad, you just keep grinding through it.
 It’s nice to be able to put him in the lineup every day.
 That’s what it says to our young players the value of that.”